What is Radiation Therapy

 area while minimizing dose to the skin and tissue it passes through.

-effect on the cancer cells, damaging their genetic material and making
+greater effect on the cancer cells, damaging their genetic material and

-impossible for these cells to continue to grow and divide.
-Treatment aimed
+making impossible for these cells to continue to grow and divide.
+Treatment

-at a cure will give the highest possible dose of radiation to the cancer
+aimed at a cure will give the highest possible dose of radiation to the

-area (within safe limits) to attempt to destroy all the cancer cells.
+cancer area (within safe limits) to attempt to destroy all the cancer

-Sometimes smaller doses are used, where the aim is to reduce the size
+cells.
+Sometimes smaller doses are used, where the aim is to reduce the

 Most patients undergo radiation therapy once a day, five days per week,

-over a period lasting from two to ten weeks.
-The total time, beginning
+over a period lasting up to nine weeks.
+The total time, beginning with

-with your first and ending with your last session, is called a course
+your first and ending with your last session, is called a course of treatment.

 Radiation therapy is used to both cure disease and alleviate the symptoms